Arithmetic of Borcherds products: Toroidal compactification

 If $\Sigma$ is smooth then so is the toroidal compacification.

-\begin{remark} Any finite $K$-admissible cone decomposition can be refined to a finite, $K$-admissible, smooth, complete cone decomposition $\Sigma$ with the property that $\Sh_K(G,\DD , \Sigma)$ is a smooth projective variety.
-This is \cite[Theorem 9.21]{pink}. \end{remark}

-After possibly shrinking $K$, there exists a finite, $K$-admissible, complete cone decomposition $\Sigma$ having the no-self intersection property.
-The no-self intersection property guarantees that the strata appearing in (\ref{generic stratification}) have an especially simple shape.
-Fix one $\Upsilon = [( \Phi , \sigma) ]$ and write $\Phi = (P ,\DD^\circ ,h)$.
+After possibly shrinking $K$, we may assume that $\Sigma$ has the no self-intersection property (see Remark \ref{rem:K shrink}).
+The no self-intersection property guarantees that the strata appearing in (\ref{generic stratification}) have an especially simple shape.
+Fix one $( \Phi , \sigma) \in \mathrm{Strat}_K(G,\DD,\Sigma)$ and write $\Phi = (P ,\DD^\circ ,h)$.
 Pink shows that there is a canonical isomorphism

 such that the two algebraic spaces in the bottom row become isomorphic after formal completion along their common locally closed subspace in the top row.
 See \cite[Corollary 7.17]{pink} and \cite[Theorem 12.4]{pink}.